Lorquin's admiral

 Lorquin's admiral (Limenitis lorquini) is a butterfly in the Nymphalinae subfamily.
 The butterfly is named after Pierre Joseph Michel Lorquin, a French naturalist who came to California from France during the Gold Rush, and made important discoveries on the natural history of the terrain.

-Description

-The Lorquin's admiral has brown-black wings, each with a row of white spots across it.
-Its forewings have orange tips.
-Wingspan: 47 to 71 mm; females are generally larger than males.

-Distribution and habitat
+Distribution

 The Lorquin's admiral can mostly be found across the Upper Sonoran to the Canadian Zone, east to western Montana and Idaho.
 Known areas include southern British Columbia (including Vancouver Island, north of Emerald Lake), and Cypress Hills in southwestern Saskatchewan as well as southwestern Alberta.

+Habitat

 The butterfly resides mostly in forest edges, mountain canyons, parks, streamsides, fencerows, orchards, and groves of cottonwood and poplar.
 Usually the butterflies feed on California buckeye, yerba santa, privet, bird droppings, and dung.
 They are extremely territorial and will attack any intruders into their habitat, including large birds.

+Description

+The Lorquin's admiral has brown-black wings, each with a row of white spots across it.
+Its forewings have orange tips.
+Wingspan: 47 to 71 mm; females are generally larger than males.